KE 293 (Middle Roman Corinthian Lamp) [permalink] [next]

 Typological identification

-Early/Middle Roman Corinthian copy/imitation of Athenian Lamp
+Early-Middle Roman Corinthian Imitation or Copy of Athenian Lamp

 Typological identification